dragonfly-science/dragonfly-website/content/people/vacancies/content.md

 >
 >
 > This role is offered as a permanent position, with salary depending on
 > experience.
 The position is based at our office in Wellington, New Zealand.
 > To apply, please send a cover letter (a maximum of two pages), a curriculum vitae
 > and examples of recent research outputs (including code that you have
 > developed) to [Finlay Thompson](mailto:finlay@dragonfly.co.nz).
 > International applicants are asked to check their visa eligibility on the Immigration New Zealand website.
 >
-> Applications close on Friday, 13 March 2020.
+> Applications close on Saturday, 14 March 2020.

 > ## Early-career fisheries scientist
 >